SUPPORTING INDIVIDUALS AND FAMILIES IN OUR COMMUNITY

 Catholic Family Services Prince Albert is committed to the mental health well-being of our community.

-Clients at YWCA Central, Our House and Homeward Bound facilities have scheduled access to walk-in counselling services via phone.
+Clients at YWCA Central, Our House and Homeward Bound facilities have Rapid Access Counselling services on-site.
 Please speak to staff at those locations for further detail.

 Thank you & Stay Safe,